chinmoykk3/spotify-clone-frontend/README.md

 - Drag the volume bar to adjust volume
 - Click on songs or artists to view their details (demo only)
 - Use the navigation buttons in the top bar
-- Test the responsive design by resizing your browser window
+- Test the responsive design by resizing your browser screen/window

 ## Technologies Used

 - HTML5